PrimeTimeTran/ProfileApp/README.md

 ![pwd](./assets/images/3f.png)

 Sweet, now we know how to layout things top to bottom as well as left to right.
 Do you know how we could get it to go bottom to top or right to left?
 If not, then spend a few minutes [watching this video](https://www.youtube.com/watch?v=-xFF5KF-KpE&t=293s).
-I watched this myself to learn flexbox a few years ago =)
+The author watched it himself as a young programmer =)

 ---